Provia/hm-mcs-approx/README.md

 ## Code design notes

-- **`solver.py` uses Robinson unification, not Z3.** Satisfiability is the hot path inside the greedy loop, so we use a direct unification implementation; Z3 is reserved for the exact baseline and unsat-core extraction.
+- **`solver.py` uses Robinson unification, not Z3.** Satisfiability is the hot path inside the greedy loop, so I use a direct unification implementation; Z3 is reserved for the exact baseline and unsat-core extraction.